 The true condition of your roof and what needs to be done to restore it back to health cannot be determined until the old roof is taken off.

 This is particularly true of roofs that have a layover on top of the first layer.
 When the crew takes off the existing layers of the roof they cannot be sure as to what previous problems were covered over by doing a layover with a second layer of shingles and they have to remedy the problems found before installing the new roof.

 Sometimes, for example, there are hidden structural issues like rotting decking or even rotting rafters that need to be addressed before putting on the new roofing.
 This causes substantial delays in completing a roofing project.

 Changing the Type of Roofing:

 It is not normally common, but when a client decides to move from one type of roofing, say asphalt shingles to another type of roofing, say tiles, the needs for support of the roof are totally different because tile roofs are normally much heavier than asphalt shingles.
 If your house was originally built to hold the weight of an asphalt roof, additional structures may need to be erected or devised to allow the roof to be able to hold the added weight.
 This may cause substantial delays in installing the new roof.

-If you have older home chances are that after several decades deck protection, barriers and other preventative measures and weather-related fittings are worn out or entirely missing.
-Having to take off the bits and pieces of the old material and installing modern fittings can take some time and delay the roof install.
+If you have older home chances are that after several decades deck protection, barriers, and other preventative measures and weather-related fittings are worn out or entirely missing.
+Having to take off the bits and pieces of the old material and installing modern fittings can take some time and delay the roof installation.